 - You may also submit the ADS Verification of Disability form completed and signed by a licensed professional

 All requests for services and disabilities documentation are confidential.
 All documentation is confidential.
-Contact the Manager of Access and Disability Services at (815) 455-8676 with questions or comments regarding documentation guidelines.
+Contact the Director of Access and Disability Services at (815) 455-8676 with questions or comments regarding documentation guidelines.

 - Grievance Procedure